GPPatch/Factorio/README.md

 # Factorio
-Data and Images for the Factorio PC game.
+Blueprint code and mods for the Factorio PC game.